SigfridoCorradi/VisionOCR/README.md

 > Let us pay attention to the value of `temperature` parameter

 In the example given in `__main__` two queries are performed for flat text and Markdown, given an image `test.jpg`.

+## Prompts

+The tool includes two predefined prompts optimized for different output formats:

+*   `VisionOCR.DEFAULT_TEXT_PROMPT`: Designed for extracting plain text while preserving basic structure.
+*   `VisionOCR.MARKDOWN_TEXT_PROMPT`: Designed for extracting text and structuring it using Markdown syntax based on the visual layout.

+You can also create your own custom prompt string and pass it using `system_prompt_override`.